Brightify/Reactant/docs/tutorials/RGitHubExplorer/explorer.md

 }
 ```

-Here is the `ui.xml` of the cell defining its layout and styling:
+With the `ui.xml` of the cell defining its layout and styling:
 ```xml
 <!-- UserCell.ui.xml -->